christianb93/k8s-on-openstack/README.md

 * Lab5 - leverage the OpenStack router to build a network solution
 * Lab6 - play with the Kuryr networking solution
 * Lab7 - install the Cinder CSI plugins
+* Lab8 - use the Octavia Ingress controller

 # Sizing of the environment